Sagouma-Sofiane/Sagouma-Sofiane/README.md

 ## 🎯 GOALS

-- 🌊 I am seeking opportunities, whether in labs or industry, to explore computational fluid dynamics and deepen my understanding of fluid behaviors, as well as to investigate complex flow patterns and phenomena, particularly in understanding fluid behaviors like blood flow.
+- 🌊 **I am seeking internship opportunities for my master's thesis during the academic year 2024/2025, whether in labs or industry, to explore computational fluid dynamics, deepen my understanding of fluid behaviors, and investigate complex flow patterns and phenomena, with a particular focus on understanding fluid behaviors such as blood flow.**

 - 🌍 I have a broad perspective, exploring concepts at various scales—from the vast expanse of the universe to intricate biological systems, spanning from cellular processes to complex organisms.